 George is a specialist international arbitration practitioner – with experience across the spectrum of international commercial disputes, investment arbitration and arbitration challenges in the Commercial Court.
 He has acted as counsel and arbitrator in numerous arbitrations over the last c 20 years in a range of jurisdictions (including – by way of example of recent work – claims heard, or with seats in, Dubai, Zurich, Paris, Hong Kong, Moscow, Singapore and Egypt); as well as acting for and against nation states.

 Experience of applications and claims in the Commercial Court is set out below by reference to certain decided cases and includes:

+George sits on the European Users’ Council of the LCIA and in 2022 was appointed as one of the UK delegates to the ICC Commission on Arbitration and ADR.
 In 2016 George was nominated by Chambers and Partners as ‘International Arbitration’ Junior of the Year and he has been listed towards the top of the rankings in international arbitration for several years now (including in Chambers Global).
-He was recently appointed to the LCIA’s European Users’ Council for a three year term from 2019.

 Comments in Legal 500 and Chambers and Partners include:

 George is a member of a number of arbitration related bodies and has also written on this subject and provides case law updates to various journals.

 He also accepts instructions to sit as arbitrator and has sat in LCIA, ICC, ICAC and ad hoc arbitrations as sole arbitrator and co-arbitrator.

 A flavour of George’s recent work and experience is provided by the following:

 In addition, George regularly speaks at international arbitration events and conferences.
 Recent examples include: